-Welcome to the March 2014 issue of online magazine Perceptive Travel, the home of great travel stories from book authors and the latest notable travel book and world music reviews.
-Here's what we've got in store for you:
+Welcome to the April 2021 issue of online magazine Perceptive Travel, the home of great travel stories from book authors and the latest notable travel book reviews:

-Sign up for the Perceptive Travel newsletter here and not only will you be alerted when a new issue comes out, but you can win books, music, and other prizes as well.
+Sign up for the Perceptive Travel newsletter here and not only will you be alerted when a new issue comes out, but you can win travel gear and other prizes as well.

 Looking for a story from a past issue?
-Check out the Perceptive Travel Archives, organized by date and geography (like Mexico and Central America travel stories), or conjured up with a search box.
+Check out the Perceptive Travel Archives, organized by date and geography (like Asia travel stories), or conjured up with a search box.